ECN211 Intermediate Microeconomics - Institutions, Games and Market Failures

 First time: Study year 2007-2008

-1. Introduction - economics and institutions.
+1. Introduction: Economics and institutions.
 2. Game theory.
 3. Monopoly and regulation.
 4. Oligopoly.
-5. The emergence of perfect competition.
+5. The emergence of competition.
 6. Welfare theory.
 7. Risk, uncertainty and insurance markets.
-8. Non-rational behaviour.
-9. Informational market failures.
+8. Behavioural economics.
+9. Asymmetric information.
 10. Externalities and public goods.

-To be able to understand and analyse market behaviour and market organisation, and why and how governments should regulate business behaviour.
+To be able to understand and analyse market behaviour and market organisation, changes in market structure, relations between market conditions and firms' behaviour, and why and how governments should regulate firm behaviour.